Electrify Canada

 Electrify Canada is a corporation formed by Electrify America and Volkswagen Group to build electric vehicle (EV) direct current (DC) charging infrastructure in Canada.

 Overview

 Electrify Canada was established by Electrify America and Volkswagen Group in 2018.
 While Electrify America was originally formed due to the Volkswagen emissions scandal settlement, Electrify Canada was a strategic decision to support VW's EV Sales in the country.
 The company opened its first charging station in September 2019.

-The company has over 100 chargers at 30 charging stations across New Brunswick, Quebec, Ontario, Alberta, British Columbia, and Saskatchewan as of March 2024.
+The company has over 204 chargers at 45 charging stations across Nova Scotia, New Brunswick, Quebec, Ontario, Alberta, British Columbia, and Saskatchewan as of March 2025.

 Electrify Canada stations offer charging speeds between 150 kW to 350 kW.
 The company offers both Combined Charging System (CCS) and CHAdeMO connectors at their charging stations.
 In 2023 the company announced it would begin offering Tesla's North American Charging System connectors, in addition to the existing connectors, by 2025.

 In December 2023, Electrify Canada announced it would begin billing users by kWh instead of by the amount of time used.